 Having a stomach bug and spending all day Xmas being sick reminded me of the horror that is Hyperemesis Gravidarum – oh no,it’s absolutely not a bit of morning sickness which can be cured with a poxy ginger biscuit it’s sooooo much worse than that.
-The dark days where you beg your hubby to smother you just to make it stop.
+The dark days where you beg your hubby to smother you just to make it stop because you’d rather be dead than face endless months of this.

-Being sent to hospital and letting them stick needles in you left,right and centre and not caring if it just makes you stop being sick again.
-The being sent home with medication which stops working after 2 days and dragging yourself back to the hospital where they randomly put you on the ward with women who’ve had hysterectomies!
+Being sent to hospital and letting them stick needles in you left, right and centre and not caring if it just makes you stop being sick again.
+Being sent home with medication which stops working after 2 days and dragging yourself back to the hospital where they randomly put you on the ward with women who’ve had hysterectomies!

 I can honestly say my baby making days are done purely because I just could not do it again and I have every sympathy with anyone who has suffered or is currently suffering.
 You can never truly understand it unless you’ve lived it and I don’t think anyone really ‘got it’ except when I started back at work after 6 months off sick and the ‘new girl’ asked me how I felt as she had suffered with it and I could have hugged her.Turned out to be the start of an amazing friendship and I love the bones of her!